 So what’s the solution here?

 The good news is that your website or app can run both Universal Analytics and GA4 at the same time.
 This means that you can start collecting data using GA4 now and start building up your historical data in the new dashboards and reports on GA4.
 Since Universal Analytics will stop collecting on July 1, 2023, it is recommended to start GA4 on your website by approximately July 1, 2022.
-This way you will have a full year of data in GA4 to make effective and accurate decisions around your web performance.
+This way you will have a full year of data in GA4 to make effective and accurate decisions about your web performance.
 Is this entirely required?
-No, but again, if you wish to see a year over year comparison, you won’t be able to do so if you don’t have GA4 setup by July 2022.
+No, but again, if you wish to see a year-over-year comparison, you won’t be able to do so if you don’t have GA4 set up by July 2022.

 How to setup Google Analytics 4 (GA4)

 You should start by logging into existing Universal Analytics account and clicking the GA4 Assistant in the ‘Admin’ section of your property.